 The EU must also resist the temptation to make unilateral concessions to the USA.
 This would only play into Donald Trump’s hands and strengthen his course of action.
 In addition, in accordance with the WTO’s so-called “most favoured nation” clause, all concessions that are granted to the USA would have to be granted to all 163 member states.
 And that is identical to a successful case of blackmail: there is no coming back.

-You can view the complete newsletter pdf » here «.
+You can find the complete newsletter as a PDFYou may download the II/2016 edition in German » here «.

 HOW CAN WE HELP YOU?